jezgillen/double-descent-experiments/README.md

 # Double descent experiments

-This is messy, but at the bottom of the notebook I managed to get some double descent, when sufficient label noise was introduced.
+This is messy, but near the bottom of the notebook I managed to get some double descent, when 30% label noise was introduced.